 The Party’s Over

-As a Star Wars fan it’s difficult to read The Party’s Over without thinking about Mace Windu on Geonosis, and as a Talk Talk fan it’s difficult to listen to the group’s formative efforts when there are far stronger records in their discography.
-The Party’s Over is Talk Talk’s only album with keyboard player Simon Brenner and it’s languid and romantic, comparable with late period Roxy Music and contemporary Duran Duran.
+It’s difficult to bother listening to Talk Talk’s first two formative albums when there are far stronger records in their discography.
+The Party’s Over is Talk Talk’s only album with keyboard player Simon Brenner and it’s languid and romantic, comparable with late-period Roxy Music and contemporary Duran Duran.

 Unlike Talk Talk’s other records, I’ve never owned The Party’s Over on CD.
 Listening on Spotify, there’s always a remarkable lift in quality when the album finishes and another random Talk Talk song starts